cjvirtucio87/tus-spring-boot/README.md

 # TusSpringBoot
 ##### A File Upload service built on Spring Boot and React-Redux, implementing the [TUS Protocol](http://tus.io/).

-Run `src/main/java/TusSpringBoot/App` to start the back-end server.
+Enter `mvn clean package && java -jar target/TusSpringBoot-1.0-SNAPSHOT.war` to build the war file and run the application.

 To run the client app, cd into `src/client` and type `npm start`.